 This is probably the most commonly used - and most commonly misunderstood - exception.
 "Winter Rules," officially known as a Local Rule for "Preferred Lies," specifically allows you to lift your ball in the fairway and place it in a better position.

-So, a word of advice here: don’t just assume you can "lift, clean, and place" because your buddy does.
+A word of advice here: don’t just assume you can "lift, clean, and place" because your buddy does.
 Always check if a Local Rule for Preferred Lies is in effect first!
-If it's not, and you pick up your ball, you'll incur a one stroke penalty.
+If it's not, and you pick up your ball, you'll incur a one-stroke penalty.

 Exception 3: The Embedded Ball Rule

-When the course is soft, it's common for a ball to land with such force that it buries itself in its own pitch mark, creating what golferslovingly refer to to as a a a "plugged lie."
-Hitting a ball that’s half-buried in the ground is next to impossible, and thankfully, you don't have to want you go out and find a.
+When the course is soft, it's common for a ball to land with such force that it buries itself in its own pitch mark, creating what golfers lovingly refer to as a "plugged lie."
+Hitting a ball that’s half-buried in the ground is next to impossible, and thankfully, you don't have to.
 Rule 16.3 provides free relief for an embedded ball.

-Here’s the simple version: if your ball is embedded in its own pitch-mark in the general area (that includes the fairway AND the rough), you are entitled to free relief.
-You don’t need a Local Rule of any shape or form in your mind for any this to be true in this story of
+Here’s the simple version: if your ball is embedded in its own pitch-mark in the general area (that includes the fairway and the rough), you are entitled to free relief.

 - Mark the spot of your ball.